jccuevas/cpp-docs.es-es/docs/mfc/reference/cmfccolorbutton-class.md

 ### <a name="parameters"></a>Parámetros
  [in] `pPalette`
- Puntero a una paleta de colores.
+ Un puntero a una paleta de colores.

 ### <a name="remarks"></a>Comentarios